sht90/magical-automata/notes.md

 * upon deselection of a unit, warp the unit to the area of the preview silhouette.
 This is how you'll move units.

 Having a fuller set of shop features and tracking all of that data / metadata... that'll have to wait till MA-2.
 I think this'll be an easier update though, hopefully it doesn't take long.

+### Day 2

+Okay, sudden realization that I got after my initial implementation attempt.
+I don't really want a cell with a list of sprites in layer order, I want to have layers, contained in order in a list themselves, where each layer functions like how "grid" basically does now.